 Commercial vehicle accidents often lead to legal issues such as figuring out who is responsible for the accident and whether they have an insurance policy that will provide you with coverage.
-There can be multiple insurance policies and several different companies listed as owners, operators, or permitted users of the vehicles.

 - Determining the at-fault and liable parties